jemurphyuk/eng53-devops-final-app-cookbook/README.md

 kitchen test
 ````
 A Jenkins job is capable of testing this cookbook by running the unit/int test commands, manually of using a webhook when a branch push is made
-If these tests are successful, the build is merged and will trigger a packer job from repository:
+If these tests are successful, the build is merged and will trigger similar chef tests in the repository:

 https://github.com/jemurphyuk/eng53-devops-final-db-cookbook